shrutisharma27/7targets-docs/docs/_docs/index.md

 - You never lose the knowledge that is put inside the Assistant.
 - The assistant works 24x7 and in all time zones.
 - AI Assistant acts like a real team member that utilizes Natural Language Processing like Google smart reply to send automated emails.
 - Moreover, emails are created with the help of minimal information provided and tailored accordingly for the target prospect.
 Not only this, it allows the follow ups up to 7 times and can classify leads as HOT, WARM or COLD lead depending upon their responses.
+With an option to let customize the email sending schedule.